Gyungbu/beta_meta/README.md

 Beta-Meta comes in two versions: `script` and `exe`.

-You can install the Beta-Meta with following code.
+You can install the Beta-Meta with following command.

 	git clone https://github.com/Gyungbu/beta_meta.git